minukumari/register_form/README.md

 # register_form
-It is a register form where the data of user will store in  mysql database
+It is a register form using python flask where the data of user will store in  mysql database